 What is Siteimprove?

 Siteimprove is an automated tool used by Arts & Sciences that regularly crawls the department and center websites to monitor for several different types of problems and alerts site maintainers if any are found.
-It can provide information on analytics (page views, visitors, and traffic sources), quality assurance (broken links, misspellings), and accessibility (the ease with which a person with disabilities can access your site).
+It can provide information on quality assurance (broken links, misspellings) and web accessibility (the ease with which people of all abilities can access your site).
 Automated tools like Siteimprove can be set up to quickly analyze the code of many pages for certain issues and then generate a report.
 While this is quicker than manually checking a page or entire site, it can't tell you if the font is legible, the alt text is accurate, or headings make sense.
 Automatic tests save time and should be done regularly, but can't completely replace manual testing.

 Getting Started with Siteimprove

-Since you don't use your WUSTL Key to sign in to Siteimprove, you will first need an account made.
-If you need to request a new account or have your existing password reset, contact Amy Baker at amybaker@wustl.edu.
+Since you don't use your WashU Key to sign in to Siteimprove, you will first need an account made.
+If you need to request a new account or have your existing password reset, contact the web team at artsci-webteam@wustl.edu.

 - Go to https://siteimprove.com/en-us/